AllenInstitute/BarWare-pipeline/README.md

 #### Stage 2: Demultiplexing and QC with BarMixer

-In addition to the SampleSheet.csv file defined above, you'll need an additional file to perform demultiplexing using the scripts in the `BarMixer` package:
+In addition to the samplesheet.csv file defined above, you'll need an additional file to perform demultiplexing using the scripts in the `BarMixer` package:

 **WellSheet.csv**
 The WellSheet.csv file specifies which wells will be demultiplexed.
 This .csv should have the following columns: